Native Ferns Are Easy

 in full or part shade.
 Likes rich soil but average soil ok

 'Lady in Red' Athyrium filix-femina.
 An easy to grow fern that is ok with average soil.
-Tolerates some sun if not allowed to dry out.
+Tolerates more sun than many ferns if not allowed to dry out.
 New growth is beautiful.
 Gets new fronds throughout the season.
-Red stems are awesome! $6.95
+Red stems are awesome! $10

 Sensitive Fern (Onoclea sensibilis) Spreading fern with broad, smooth leaves.
 Use for a ground cover in sun or shade.
 Effective anywhere you want interesting foliage.